-Light systems should be operated as specified in Chapter 3.
-Both systems should not be operated at the same time; however, there should be no more than a 2-second delay when changing from one system to the other.
-Outage of the uppermost red light shall cause the white obstruction light system to activate and operate in its specified "night" step intensity.
+Light systems should be operated as specified in Chapter 4, 5, and 6.
+These systems should not be operated simultaneously; however, there should be no more than a 2-second delay when changing from one system to the other.
+Outage of the uppermost red light must cause the white obstruction light system to activate and operate in its specified "night" step intensity.

-The light system is controlled by a device (photocell) that changes the light's intensity when the ambient light changes.
-The system should automatically change steps when, in the Northern Hemisphere, the northern sky illuminance reaching a north-facing vertical surface is as follows:
+The light system is controlled by a device (photocell) that changes the intensity of the lights when the ambient light changes.
+The illuminance sensing device should, if practical, face the northern sky in the Northern Hemisphere and the system should automatically change intensity steps when the illuminance reaching a north-facing vertical surface is as follows:

 - 1. Twilight-to-Night.
-This should not occur before the illumination drops below 5 foot-candles (53.8 lux) but should occur before it drops below 2 foot-candles (21.5 lux). - 2.
+This should not occur before the illumination drops below 5 foot-candles (53.82 lux) but should occur before it drops below 2 foot-candles (21.53 lux). - 2.
 Night-to-Day.
-The intensity changes listed in subparagraph 8.4 1 above should be reversed when changing from the night-to-day mode.
+The intensity changes listed in subparagraph 8.4.1 above should be reversed when changing from the night-to-day mode.